Non-Competes

 • Employer Enforcement: Employers attempting to enforce non-compete agreements despite their general unenforceability under California law.

-• Cross-State Employment: Challenges arising when an executive works for a company based in another state where non-compete agreements may be enforceable.
+• Employer Based Out of State: Challenges arising when a California executive works for a company based in another state where non-compete agreements may be enforceable.

 • Conflict with Trade Secrets: Balancing non-compete clauses with the protection of trade secrets and proprietary information.